English & Australian

 WAVY FLEECE - 100% AUSTRALIAN LABRADOODLE

-At Doodledoos we are being asked more and more "is the Labradoodle suitable for allergy sufferers?"
+At Doodledoos we are being asked more and more "what is the difference between a Labradoodle and an ASD?"

-The PURE Australian Labradoodle has an outstanding quality coat which is non shedding and can be wavy or curly (spiral) fleece which are silky soft, falling gently and rippling with the dog's movement.
-Other Australian Labradoodles have a wool coat which is much thicker, denser and more springy which should also be non shedding.
+The PURE Australian Service Dog has an outstanding quality coat which is non shedding and can be wavy or curly (spiral) fleece, silky soft and falls gently, rippling with the dog's movement.
+Other ASDs have a wool coat which is much thicker, denser and more springy which should also be non shedding.
 The wool coat has less movement and resembles a Poodle coat.
-The 100% Australian Labradoodle needs professional grooming because the coat continues to grow and does not shed or moult.
+The 100% ASD needs professional grooming because the coat continues to grow and does not shed or moult.

-100% ASD Australian Labradoodles have their Heritage going back to the Founding Lines of the ASD - Rutland Manor and Tegan Park in Australia.
-Following their success worldwide, the breed has now expanded into Europe, USA and of course the UK where Breed Organisations such as the ALAEU, WALA, UKALC and ALAUK mentor Member Breeders to ensure the breed is upheld to the highest standards.
-To keep the lines pure, 100% Australian Labradoodle is bred to 100% Australian Labradoodle.
+The 100% ASD (Australian Service Dog - to give it the original name) has it's Heritage going back to the Founding Lines from breeders Rutland Manor and Tegan Park in Australia.
+Following their success worldwide, the breed has now expanded into Europe, USA and of course the UK where various Breed Organisations such as the ALAEU, WALA, UKALC and ALAUK mentor Member Breeders to ensure the breed is upheld to the highest standards.
+To keep the lines pure, 100% Australian Labradoodle is bred to 100% Australian Labradoodle and is classed not as a Cross Breed, but as a PURE breed.

-Australian Labradoodle Breeders have very strict breeding criteria because of the necessity to keep the breed true to the original breed standard.
-This is because customers who have allergies and also mental/physical challenges need the breed to be dependable and reliably non shedding in order to fulfill their vital roles within the family and in therapy environments.
+ASD Breeders have very strict breeding criteria.
+This is because customers who have hair allergies and also mental/physical challenges need the breed to be dependable and reliably non shedding in order to fulfil their vital roles within the family and in therapy environments.
+The breed was created to SERVE and provide therapy and assistance to those with special needs.
+The unique breed standard is upheld by only a small minority of breeders who understand why the breed was created in the first place and the necessity to keep the breed PURE and GENUINE.

 Our very own UKALC (UK Australian Labradoodle Club) explains the breed in more detail.

-The English Labradoodle (or Labradoodle Origin) is quite different from the Australian Labradoodle - see below.
+The English Labradoodle (or Labradoodle Origin) is quite different from the ASD/Australian Labradoodle - see below.

 HAIR COAT THAT MAY SHED (LABRADOODLE ORIGIN)